 SMC is a chip on the logic board that controls all power functions for your computer.
 NVRAM and PRAM are small memories that your Mac uses to store certain settings.
 That includes display resolution, startup-disc selection, recent kernel panic information, and more.

-Fix 4: Check and repair startup disk in Recovery Mode
+4. Check and repair startup disk in macOS Recovery mode

 Try this solution if you can see the Apple logo on the white screen (with or without loading bar).
 The Apple logo means that the system finds the startup disk.
 However, for some reasons like file system corruption, the operating system directory can't be loaded.